InfinitePeripherals/QWedge-Android/docs/index.md

 ### Activate Smart Rule

-To use Smart Rules, you need to enable `Smart Rules` either within the Q Wedge app or via `Intent`, and send an `Intent` to tell Q Wedge to use the JavaScript file that you just created.
+To use MagicFilters, you need to enable `MagicFilters` either within the QWedge app or via `Intent`, and send an `Intent` to tell QWedge to use the JavaScript file that you just created.

-Below is how you would enable `Barcode Filter`, and set the active JavaScript rule that Q Wedge should use to process barcodes via `Intent`:
+Below is how you would enable `Barcode Filter`, and set the active JavaScript rule that QWedge should use to process barcodes via `Intent`:

 ```kotlin=
 // Create a bundle that contains config values.